SNodeC/snode.c/docs/ai/openai/codex/a1-typed-foundation.md

 document does not claim binary compatibility for public types changed during A1.

-## Later slices
+## Slice roadmap

-- A1.1 completes threads, turns, sessions, and their transitively reachable item/response unions.
+- A1.1 completed threads, turns, sessions, and their transitively reachable item/response unions.
-- A1.2 completes accounts, models, and configuration.
+- A1.2 completed accounts, models, and configuration.
-- A1.3 completes commands, filesystem, reviews, and approvals.
+- A1.3 completed all 68 commands, filesystem, reviews, approvals, guardian, permission-profile, and stable fuzzy-search identities.
 - A1.4 completes the remaining stable domains, verifies full-depth union coverage, and closes the A1 rebuild/SOVERSION decision.